Legal-Engineering-Standards-Association/agreements-data-standard/Specification.md

 This document specifies:

- * a data model for agreement templates and instances;
+ * a data model for agreement templates and instances
- * a variable model and interpolation rules;
+ * a variable model and interpolation rules
- * content representations based on Markdown and MDAST;
+ * content representations based on Markdown and MDAST
- * an execution model based on a deterministic finite state machine (DFSM);
+ * an execution model based on a deterministic finite state machine (DFSM)
- * a packaging model for issuance as a W3C Verifiable Credential; and
+ * a packaging model for issuance as a W3C Verifiable Credential
- * conformance criteria for producers and consumers.
+ * conformance criteria for producers and consumers

 This document does not specify:

-* legal enforceability requirements;
+* legal enforceability requirements
-* user interface requirements;
+* user interface requirements
-* specific blockchain network requirements beyond informative bindings provided in annexes.
+* specific blockchain network requirements beyond informative bindings provided in annexes

 ---